dylangarca/Car-Database-Management-System/README.md

 ## 📖 Overview

-The Car Database Management System is a full-stack web application developed as part of the IT202 course at NJIT.
+GarageHub is a full-stack web application developed as part of the IT202 course at NJIT.
 The application allows users to:

 - Register and log in securely
 - Browse a database of cars populated from both manual entries and a third-party API